RoukaVici/LibRoukaVici/README.md

 # How does it work?
 ## Flow
+- Before initialization, *you can call RoukaVici methods related to logging*, so that you can get accurate logging during initialization.
+More information in the "Logging" section.
 - Initialize the library, either by creating a new `RoukaVici` object (in C++) or by calling `RoukaVici.InitRVici` (if you're using the C API).
 - Change to the device manager of your choice using `RoukaVici.ChangeDeviceManager`.
 If you'd like to use the text (debug) mode, skip this step.
 More info about device managers in the next subsection.
 - You can now call `Roukavici.FindDevice` to allow the manager to find and connect to the device.
 This could take a while depending on which manager you're using.